Prague tourist information:

 To book any of our tourist services, use the standard booking forms and advise us of your medical condition and any requirements in the special requests box.
 If you require further information, please don't hesitate to contact us.

-Arriving in Prague: If you come directly from another EU country, you can bring an unlimited amount of most goods into Prague, including alcohol and tobacco, as long as they are for your own use and transported by you.
+Arriving in Prague: If you travel from another EU country, you can bring an unlimited amount of most goods into Prague, including alcohol and tobacco, so long as they are for your personal use and are transported by you.

-If you travel from Prague to another EU country, you can take an unlimited amount of most goods, including alcohol and tobacco, if they are for your own use and transported by you.
-For those returning to the UK, the official line is that customs officers are more likely to ask questions if you have more than the following:
+If you travel from Prague to another EU country, you can take an unlimited amount of most goods, including alcohol and tobacco, so long as they are for your personal use and are transported by you.
+If you are travelling to the UK, the official line is that customs officers are more likely to ask questions if you take over:

-For details of the city's layout and other useful information: Prague tourism information.
+For information on the layout of the city and key facts: Prague tourism information.